abbosaliboev/AiAppVoida/README.md

 - 📊 [Scrum Sheet](https://docs.google.com/spreadsheets/d/19OcmqpZHZYK2h3bqwkBScsr7RUosSOpt8s8sTrfmmuk/edit?usp=sharing)
 - 📂 Additional documents and Scrum meeting logs can be found in the `documentation` branch of this repository.

+## 📄 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software for personal or commercial purposes, as long as the original license and copyright notice are included.

+See the [LICENSE](./LICENSE) file for more details.

 ## 👨‍💻 Team Members